 Listed building consent may be needed for repairs

 Listed building consent will be required if a repair to the listed building would affect its character as a building of special architectural or historic interest.
 Many repairs will not affect the character of the building but repairs using like-for-like materials may still require consent because such repairs may still affect the special interest of the building.
-For instance the removed materials may themselves hold historic interest.
+For instance the removed materials may themselves hold historic interest and significance.
 If in doubt, the Local Planning Authority should be contacted for advice.

 Can I get a grant for repairs to a listed building?